ItamarM/tldr/README.md

-# Automatic channel summarizer bot for Slack
+# [OUTDATED] Automatic channel summarizer bot for Slack

 A simple slack chat bot to summarize a channel content for you (TL;DR).